 The Legacy Circle is The Michael J. Fox Foundation's planned giving society, created to honor friends who have provided for the Foundation in their wills or through other planned gifts.
-The Legacy Circle was established through leadership support from Andrew S. Grove, co-founder of technology giant Intel and special advisor to MJFF.

 Members of The Legacy Circle are listed in the Foundation's annual report and receive regular updates from MJFF on the PD therapeutics development efforts made possible by their support.

 For details on becoming a Charter Member of The Legacy Circle - in strict confidence and with no obligation - please contact Sarah Chatham, at†email@example.com or (800) 708-7644.

 WHAT IS PLANNED GIVING?